kevinguebert/nxtdoor/README.md

-# Instant, Local Notifications for Nextdoor.
+# Instant, Local Notifications for N*xtdoor.

-In my humble opinion, Nextdoor is by far the best place for finding the best deals on neighbors selling _stuff_.
+In my humble opinion, N*xtdoor is by far the best place for finding the best deals on neighbors selling _stuff_.
 It beats out Facebook Marketplace and Craigslist due to the trust that comes with being a part of a neighborhood.

 This project's goal is to help make deals **as fast as possible**.
-This little project checks Nextdoor classifieds every minute for a new product and then sends a notification on your computer with details.
+This little project checks N*xtdoor classifieds every minute for a new product and then sends a notification on your computer with details.

 ![Notification](./assets/notification.png)